 Gwangju World Culture Kimchi Festival

-You can’t come to Korea until you at least check out one Kimchi Festival.
+You can’t come to Korea until you check out the Kimchi Festival.
 The biggest kimchi festival takes place in Gwangju.
 The Gwangju World Culture Kimchi Festival features various activities related to kimchi.
 This includes kimchi-making tutorials/competitions and cooking classes.
 There is also a large kimchi market where you can purchase a variety of kimchi styles.
 Gwangju is also a great place to find some of the best pensions in Korea.
-The festival takes place in early October so make sure you check it out.
+The festival takes place in early October, so make sure you check it out.

 Address: Gwangju Kimchi Town 60, Gimchi-ro, Nam-gu, Gwangju